Asabeneh/30-Days-Of-JavaScript/17_Day_Web_storages/17_day_web_storages.md

 In cases, we want to to get rid of the data as soon as the window is closed.
 Or, perhaps, if we do not want the application to interfere with the same application that’s open in another window.
 These scenarios are served best with sessionStorage.

-Now, let use how use make use of these Web Storage APIs.
+Now, let us how users make use of these Web Storage APIs.

 ## HTML5 Web Storage Objects